Youleshan (Youle Mountain)

 - One bud, one leaf

-This You Le sheng puer is a rare and we feel privileged to be able to get some.
-About 70% of it is tea buds, the remaining 30% being tender young leaves.
-The aroma of the dry leaves sets the standard for the mao cha that comes from ancient trees.
-The brewed tea smells like fresh lotus.
-During the Qing Dynasty this tea was pressed into large melon-shaped balls for tribute to the Emperor.
-The plucking standard was the same.
+This Youle sheng puer is quite rare and we feel privileged to be able to get some.
+About 70% of it is tea buds, and the remaining 30% is tender young leaves.
+This is the same high quality plucking standard that was used during the Qing Dynasty, when this tea was pressed into large melon-shaped cakes as a tribute tea for the emperor.
 This tea is a very good tea to be aged if you can stop yourself from drinking it.